All Episodes

 Reverend doesn't pay for his own cars.

-It wasn't, he just happened to be using it that day.
+He just happened to be using it that day.

-Now, from the AP report on September 1st on this Discovery guy at the trial, the Gazette of Montgomery County reported he said he began working to save the planet after being laid off from his job in San Diego.
+Now, from the AP report on September 1st on this Discovery guy, at the trial, the Gazette of Montgomery County reported he said he began working to save the planet after being laid off from his job in San Diego.

-He said he was inspired by Ishmael, a novel by environmentalist wacko Daniel Quinn and former vice president Al Gore's documentary, an inconvenient truth.
+He said he was inspired by Ishmael, a novel by environmentalist wacko Daniel Quinn and former Vice President Al Gore's documentary, An Inconvenient Truth.

 Well, I certainly didn't inspire this kind of behavior.